SoundScapeRenderer/ssr/doc/manual/installation.rst

 MS Windows
 ----------

-The MS Windows version of SSR is experimental at this stage.
+The MS Windows version of the standalone SSR is experimental at this stage.
 Find the pre-release of the executables at https://github.com/chris-hld/ssr/releases.
 Note that this SSR version only works with live inputs currently (it cannot play audio files).
 It has no limitation otherwise.

+The :ref:`Pd externals<ssr_in_pure_data>` of the SSR renderers are confirmed to work.

 .. only:: html